What is counselling / psychotherapy?

 There is no fixed number of sessions that you need to see the Counsellor for.
 The treatment period varies from person to person depending on factors such as your progress and the observations of the Counsellor.
 In general, the first few sessions will be weekly and subsequent session’s frequency will be based on your Counsellor’s recommendation.

-How much does the counselling session cost?
+How much does individual counselling session cost?

 Do you prescribe mediation?